list comprehension is faster while generator is more memory efficient.List Comprehension#

 In normal situation, a function terminates whenever it gets a

-statement is called, it saves the state of the function and can be picked up from the same state, next time the function is called.
+returnstatement.
+But, a function with ayieldstatement is called, it saves the state of the function and can be picked up from the same state, next time the function is called.

 And the Generator Expression allows us to create a generator without the

-is, to use generator as iterators.
+A typical use of generator expression is, to use generator as iterators.

-to count the total lines a big CSV file.
+For example, we can use generator comprehension to count the total lines a big CSV file.

 # Read a big CSV file